 - Rescue Romance: Kouga saved her life when she was young.

 The ancestor of Hōjō, one of Kagome's classmates whom Inyasha's group have run into from time to time.

 Voiced by: Yuji Ueda (Jp), Benjamín Rivera (LA SP), Matt Smith (En)

 - Accidental Pervert: Accidentally stumbled upon Kagome and Sango while they were bathing.

 - All Love Is Unrequited: Yet another suitor who's smitten with Kagome (which was even speculated by her when she saw Hojo's family history and noticed someone with the name "Kagome" on it) but notices that she and Inyasha have feelings for each other.
 The Kagome on the family tree was another woman whom Akitoki had fallen for after leaving the group.
-It wasn't even her real name, he had requested she change it.
+It wasn't even her real name (it's Suzuka), he had requested she change it.

 - The Klutz: Is undeniably clumsy.

 - Naked First Impression: His first encounter Kagome and Sango while they're bathing in a hot spring, but neither of them knew he was there.

 - Sixth Ranger: Well somewhat, he lacks fighting skills but fits in quite well with the group.